 Papiro & Mint is back with the third part of the article A Decade in Film: 10 Years 100 Movies.
 Since 2019 marks the last year of the 2010 decade, I’ve decided to gather the 100 most important and influential movies of the last ten years.
 Divided in four parts, the movies will be organized by release date and will be posted each week until we reach 2018, covering their significance and a personal intake from each title.
 You can check the first part of the article here and the second part here.

-For this week, I’ve struggled to fit 20 movies into a list that covers the years of 2014 and 2015, both incredibly exciting years that I can say it’s probably one of my favourites from this decade.
-Also, 2015 brings back special memories since I was working in a movie theater at the time, so many movies from this list was actually watched on the big screen.
+For this week, I’ve struggled to fit 20 movies into a list that covers the years of 2014 and 2015, both incredibly exciting years that I can say it’s probably one of my favorites from this decade.
+Also, 2015 brings back special memories since I was working in a movie theater at the time, so many movies from this list were actually watched on the big screen.